Castle Ward, Northumberland

 The buildings were demolished in the late 1990s and the site is now occupied by housing which, aptly, is called Guardians Court.

-The 1915 map also shows a small cottage home to the north of the workhouse.
-This would have been used for the accommodation of pauper children but the map indicates that it was run by Newcastle City Council rather than Castle Ward Union.
-The building is now used as a nursery.
+The Castle Ward Union operated a children's home at Ponteland.
+In 1924, the home could accommodate 17 children.
+The 1915 map of the workhouse site (see above) shows a small cottage home to the north.
+However, the map indicates that it was run by Newcastle City Council rather than Castle Ward Union.
+The building still stands, now used as a nursery.

 Staff